inspiros/lantorch/README.md

 This repo contains an example of mixing Qt with Gstreamer and LibTorch for video processing.
 As I have found no similar prototype that is publicly available, I want to share this.

-While it features Yolov8, it is not another illustration of Yolov8 inferencing on C++.
+While it features Yolov8, it is not just another illustration of Yolov8 inferencing on C++.

 <p align="center">
   <img src="data/capture.png" height="360"/>